UpasanaDutta98/ConfigModel_MCMC/README.md

 **ConfigModel_MCMC** is a tool for sampling networks from the Configuration model, given a network and a graph space.
 This code package builds upon the Double Edge Swap MCMC Graph Sampler by Fosdick et al. [1].
 It detects convergence in the Double Edge Swap MCMC and samples networks from the MCMC's stationary distribution, so that the samples are uniform random draws from the Configuration model.

+The corresponding paper can be found on the arXiv [here](https://arxiv.org/abs/2105.12120).

 [[1]](https://epubs.siam.org/doi/pdf/10.1137/16M1087175) Bailey K. Fosdick, Daniel B. Larremore, Joel Nishimura, Johan Ugander (2018) Configuring Random Graph Models with Fixed Degree Sequences.
 SIAM Review 60(2):315–355.

 ### Why use ConfigModel_MCMC?